-The funding agreement also contains our Transfer Programme standard terms and conditions, many of which are explained in this document.
+The funding agreement also contains our Standard Terms and Conditions for National Portfolio Organisations and Investment Principles Support Organisations, many of which are explained in this document.
 It is essential that all board (or oversight group) members and executive officers read and understand these terms and conditions.
 We expect the board to be accountable for the funding agreement and to act swiftly if it believes that any of the terms and conditions have been breached.